qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   * PKI paths authentication
   * PKI stored identity certificate

-For MSSQL, Oracle and DB2 connections, there is an :guilabel:`Options` parameter, where *QSqlDatabase* connection options can be specified (`setConnectionOptions <https://doc.qt.io/qt-5/qsqldatabase.html#setConnectOptions>`_).
+For Oracle connections, there is an :guilabel:`Options` parameter, where *QSqlDatabase* connection options can be specified (`setConnectionOptions <https://doc.qt.io/qt-5/qsqldatabase.html#setConnectOptions>`_).